thinng/GraphDTA/README.md

 python training_validation.py 0 0 0
 ```

-This returns the model achieving the best mse for validation data throughtout the training and performance results of the model on testing data.
+This returns the model achieving the best MSE for validation data throughout the training and performance results of the model on testing data.
 For example, it returns two files model_GATNet_davis.model and result_GATNet_davis.csv when running GATNet on Davis data.